Moral panic: Terrorism and Islamic extremism (2001–present)

 After the September 11 attacks in 2001, some scholars identified a rising fear of Muslims in the western world, which they described as a moral panic.
 This exaggeration of the threat posed by Islam served a political purpose, contributing to the concept of a global war on terror, including the war in Afghanistan and a war in Iraq.

 Following the September 11 attacks, there was a dramatic increase in hate crimes against Muslims and Arabs in the United States, with rates peaking in 2001 and later surpassed in 2016.

+MySpace moral panic (2005-2010)

+A moral panic happened around the website MySpace, then the largest social networking site globally, mostly around the 2005-2009 period.
+MySpace was founded in 2003, and during most of the panic, the minimum age to register was 14, though it was later decreased to 13.
+Concerns about predators roaming on the website emerged, and it started a moral panic over social networking sites.
+The US government tried to take action by introducing the Deleting Online Predators Act of 2006 (DOPA).
+The panic was fueled by the reality television series, To Catch a Predator.
+By 2010, the panic had disappeared, primarily due to the decrease of visitors on the website and more people shifting to Facebook, which was thought to be "safer" at the time.

 African gangs (2007–2018)

 A moral panic occurred in Australia between 2007 and 2018, centred on the supposed presence of Sudanese-Australian criminal gangs.
 The height of the panic coincided with the Victorian State election of 2018, and was strongly linked to members of the Australian Liberal Party and right-wing newspapers.
 The racialised nature of the panic showed great similarities to the "Black muggers" panic studied by Hall, but met with greater resistance from local "experts" such as senior police and politicians, limiting its effectiveness to a degree.